DirectoryTree/LdapRecord-Docs/laravel/v3/index.md

 # Overview

-LdapRecord-Laravel is a package that provides you the ability to search your LDAP directory, perform operations, and authenticate LDAP users into your Laravel application.
+LdapRecord-Laravel is a package providing you the ability to search your LDAP directory, perform operations, and authenticate LDAP users into your Laravel application.

-It uses the core [LdapRecord](/docs/core/v2) package under the hood, so be sure to look at its [documentation](/docs/core/v2) so you have an understanding of how everything works.
+It uses the core [LdapRecord](/docs/core/v2) package under the hood, so be sure to look at its [documentation](/docs/core/v2), so you have an understanding of how everything works.
 It was created with the mindset of porting Laravel's fantastic Eloquent database ORM to an LDAP equivalent.